pwilmart/fasta_utilities/README.md

 ```

 ## Protein database sources
 The best sources for protein sequence collections depends a little on whether you are studying model systems, eukaryotes, prokaryotes, plants, parasites, etc. Some sources are genomic oriented, some are protein oriented.
 Some sources are dedicated to specific systems and serve as centralized resources for researchers.
 There are many sources of protein databases and all of them seem to be in use to some degree.
 The major sequence collections are described in this [Wikipedia entry](https://en.wikipedia.org/wiki/Sequence_database).
 [UniProt](https://www.uniprot.org/) databases are probably the most widely used protein databases in proteomics with databases from [NCBI](https://www.ncbi.nlm.nih.gov/protein) the next most common.
 [Ensembl](https://uswest.ensembl.org/index.html) databases can be useful if protein information is being compared with genome and transcriptome information.
 Ensembl genomes are often references for read alignments in next generation sequencing.

 There are several sources for commonly studied model systems such as [yeast](https://www.yeastgenome.org), [fruit flies](http://flybase.org), [worms](https://www.wormbase.org/#012-34-5), [disease vectors](https://www.vectorbase.org), [trypanosomes](http://tritrypdb.org/tritrypdb/), [zebrafish](https://zfin.org), and [Arabidopsis](https://www.arabidopsis.org/index.jsp).
 Many times these dedicated resources are the sources of the sequence collections used in the more centralized database sources.
 Dedicated sources provide FASTA protein database download options in many cases.
 It is wise to do some investigation of these databases for accession and description formats, and to see if unusual amino acid sequence characters are an issue.
 The centralized sources of protein databases (UniProt, NCBI, and Ensembl) have processing pipelines so that FASTA header lines have defined and consistent formats, and have had some consistent set of rules applied to the amino acid sequences (e.g. how are stop codons handled?).
 As the Grail Knight in [Raiders of the Lost Arc](https://www.imdb.com/title/tt0082971/) might say, "choose your protein database wisely."

+Protein databases from different sources (and different databases options from the same source) can be highly variable in both total protein sequence count and the degree of peptide redundancy (we usually work with tryptic peptides).
+For the curious, this [Master's thesis](https://digitalcommons.ohsu.edu/etd/3855/) by Ravi Madhira explores this topic in some detail.

 ## UniProt sequence collections
 [UniProt](https://www.uniprot.org/help/about) has a lot of protein sequences that are grouped and organized in a variety of ways.
 The sequences are composed of [two sections](https://www.uniprot.org/help/uniprotkb_sections): manually reviewed Swiss-Prot sequences and computer annotated TrEMBL (unreviewed) sequences.
 These are denoted with "sp" and "tr" prefixes, respectively, in FASTA file accessions.
 UniProt has a monthly release schedule for its databases.